Ten days’ leave he has to spend -

 Glazes are inherently alchemical & hard to pin down.
 Our resident potter Leslie has created an array of tests to hopefully take some of the guesswork out & create a bit of predictability - here you see her introducing it.
 Each piece on the array provides a demonstration of two interacting glazes, one overlapping the other, and then the other overlapping the one.
 As a potter you’re always balancing the known and the unknown…both are necessary.
 It’s really through experience, through using glazes over and over, that you come to get a feel for what might work, glaze-wise, on a given piece.
 This need for experience & repetition is one reason we keep to just a few basic glaze buckets in the studio rather than having a myriad of choices.

-In A Soldier’s Tale, the Devil talks a naive young soldier, returning home on leave, into hanging out with him for a little while - just three days he tells him, but it turns out to be three years.
+In A Soldier’s Tale, the Devil talks a naive young soldier, returning home on leave, into hanging out with him for a little while - just three days he tells him, but within those three days, somehow, three years actually pass.
 When the soldier finally gets to his home town his mother thinks he’s a ghost, his girlfriend has married someone else, and he is out on his own.
 “Now what are you going to do?” the Devil asks, tauntingly.

 This is just one of the numerous things to love about the story, this familiar fairy-tale trope, the main character being lifted out of the familiar flow of time he’s ‘supposed’ to be in - I love it because this is how the studio feels in a basic way.
 What potter hasn’t detoured into the studio for a few minutes, maybe just two or three minutes, just cover up those pieces and check the kiln - and then found he or she has been in there three hours?